 The Trojan Marsh Tract has a boat launch and channel to open water where the wildlife watcher with a boat can access the marshes of Back Bay.
 During winter, taking a boat into the bay will expose visitors to several species of waterfowl, including various diving ducks and geese.
 There is little land access here, but look for a short trail that winds along the channel/ woodland interface that can provide views of song and marsh birds.

 - To Access the Site: A Restore the Wild Membership, Virginia hunting license, freshwater fishing license, boat registration, or an access permit is required.

 - For wildlife viewing visiting hours and a map of the WMA, see the agency’s website.

-- Hunting could be occurring at this site in April and September – February, except on Sundays.
+- Hunting could be occurring at this site in April and September – February.
 If you are visiting this site during hunting seasons, wear blaze orange or blaze pink for safety.

 Location of Beasley and Whitehurst Tracts: Munden Rd., Virginia Beach, VA

 Location of Trojan Marsh Tract: Back Bay Landing Rd., Virginia Beach, VA

 To the Beasley and Whitehurst Tracts:

 From Pungo, head south on Princess Anne Rd and bear right to continue onto Mill Landing Rd for 1.6 miles.
 Turn right onto Morris Neck Rd for 1.4 miles then left onto Munden Rd, continue for 0.5 miles and the parking lot and kiosk will be on the lefthand side.

 - Site Contact: Virginia DWR Region 1 Office: 804-829-6580; BirdingTrail@dwr.virginia.gov